-These Cinnamon Vanilla Glazed Apple Cider Donuts are baked to perfection with hints of fall spices and sweet apple cider.
+These Baked Apple Cider Donuts are baked to perfection with hints of fall spices and sweet apple cider.
 Covered in a vanilla glaze that’s sweetened with cinnamon, these donuts are easy to make and the perfect treat for fall!

 And if the hubster and I go apple picking or to a pumpkin farm, I always buy apple cider there, too.
 It just seems to taste better knowing that it came from a fall-type place.
 Know what I mean?

 So now that fall is in full swing, I’ve been drinking a lot of apple cider.
 I love sipping on a hot mug at night, or drinking it in over ice during the day.
 It’s so refreshing and tastes like fall in glass.

 The apple cider pairs well with the cinnamon and nutmeg, giving these cuties the perfect fall taste.
 These donuts bake up thick and soft, which is a necessity in my book.

 And let’s talk about that cinnamon vanilla glaze.
 It’s finger-lickin’ good!
 I’m not even going to admit how many spoonfuls I “tested” before glazing the donuts.

 And it’s so easy to prepare, too!
 Just whisk together some powdered sugar, milk, vanilla extract, and cinnamon.
 It combines hints of vanilla and cinnamon that pair perfectly with the apple cider donut.
 Trust me, this will be your new favorite glaze!

 These cinnamon-vanilla glazed donuts have two parts: the apple cider donut itself and the sweet glaze.
 Here’s what you’ll need to make this recipe:

 - Baking powder and baking soda